 Anything that can redress this situation has to be a good thing.
 However, “fair trade” is not the only solution, and there are many ways this can be achieved in a just manner.
 “Fair trade” has been the focus of many positive articles (to the detriment of other approaches), so I hope this text will correct the balance a little, and highlight other ways that sustainability can be achieved.

-Now, comparing this to the coffee market place, for years coffee buyers were not interested in quality (and many of the big multi-national companies still aren’t) therefore buying was solely price-driven, which always leads to a drop in quality.
-The emergence, in the early nineteen-eighties, of the speciality market, consisting of small roasters selling a high quality product, gave growers the chance to raise their standards, consequently raising the price of their coffee within the market place.
+Now, comparing this to the coffee marketplace, for years coffee buyers were not interested in quality (and many of the big multi-national companies still aren’t) therefore buying was solely price-driven, which always leads to a drop in quality.
+The emergence, in the early nineteen-eighties, of the specialty market, consisting of small roasters selling a high-quality product, gave growers the chance to raise their standards, consequently raising the price of their coffee within the marketplace.
 Gourmet buyers will not buy poor quality.